This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This community pharmacy is located inside a busy health and social care centre in Brierley Hill, West Midlands.
 The pharmacy is open extended hours over seven days.
 It dispenses prescriptions and sells over the counter medicines.
-The pharmacy also provides other services including a local minor ailments scheme, blood pressure testing and flu’ vaccinations.
-A substance misuse service is also available.
+The pharmacy also provides other services including a local minor ailments scheme, blood pressure testing and seasonal flu vaccinations.

 Inspection summary findings